theHaruspex/NaturalDatetimeLogger/README.md

 ✅ Simple import and setup

 ## Installation
-You can install the package directly from GitHub:
+You can install the package directly from GitHub like so:

 ```bash
 pip install git+https://github.com/your-username/NaturalDatetimeLogger.git